Red Eye News and Important Articles

 (d) The carcass or any part or portion of a wild animal that is delivered to a taxidermist must be tagged with the following information:

-- The name and address of the person making delivery to the taxidermist.
-2
+The name and address of the person making a delivery to the taxidermist.

 (e) A taxidermist shall not remove from the carcass, except during active taxidermy operations, the tag described in subsection (d).

-(f) A taxidermist may sell a lawfully acquired and mounted specimen of wild animal, where the:
+(f) A taxidermist may sell a lawfully acquired and mounted specimen of a wild animal, where the:

-- sale is immediately recorded in a log book.
+tag is affixed, and the sale is immediately recorded in a logbook.